Officials are warning people about unemployment scams, what you need to know

 ODJFS also reports 100,000 fraudulent PUA that was claimed in December weren’t paid and funds, which ended in safeguarding of PUA funds.
 To date, ODJFS reports receiving more than 70,000 identity theft reports.

 “Scam artists are actually applying for unemployment in the names of individual citizens.
-The scary thing about that is that means they have their personal information,” said Ohio Better Business Bureau CEO John North.
+The scary thing about that is that means they have their personal information,” said John North, CEO of Dayton Better Business Bureau.

 If you or someone you know feel like you’ve dealt with an unemployment scammer, here are some tips from ODJFS: